Enrich on a Kimberley Cruise

 One option is to fly by seaplane into a crater-like gorge, landing on water to join a 12-person luxury houseboat cruise through the scattered islands of the Buccaneer Archipelago.
 With a helicopter on the roof and a speedboat tethered to the side, there’s extraordinary access to dramatic rock faces, narrow waterways and expansive aerial views.
 The four night tour departs from the frothing Horizontal Falls and glides along calm, bright blue waters between rugged islands to Aboriginal rock art sites, fishing spots, waterholes and dugong sanctuaries.
 Other luxury vessels condense their itineraries into a week of highlights, including the King George Falls, Montgomery Reef and Prince Regent River.

 A small number of boats offer budget-oriented experiences of the Kimberley coast, stopping in at all of the wish-list attractions but doing away with the creature comforts typical of other cruises.
-One offers a swag (roll up bed) option where you can forego a cabin to sleep under the stars, and has no historical, cultural or geographical talks.
-Guests also help out in the kitchen – including doing the dishes.
-Beach camping with live-aboard stays is also an option.
-This style suits those who adore camping and 4WD experiences, and who revel in simple pleasures.
+These options suit those who adore camping, getting back to basics and who revel in simple pleasures.

 Perhaps the greatest value are the intangible extras: the relaxed feeling of a beach bonfire by sunset where everything’s set up for your arrival; the fresh flavours and pleasure of making just-caught fish into panko crumbed delights; the spirit-renewing bush walks to hidden rock art sites and the sheer delight in spotting twirling manta rays and bobbing dugongs.